mcdonc/.nixconfig/videos/replacingoverlays/script.rst

   need to do this anyway, there are better ways to do what overlays do.

-- We can use the ``specialArgs`` argument to ``nixpkgs.lib.nixosSystem`` to pass in whatever we want to downstream files that will be sent to their argument list.
+- We can use the ``specialArgs`` argument to ``nixpkgs.lib.nixosSystem`` to pass in whatever we want to downstream modules that will be sent to their argument list.

 - Here is a changed version of the above which disuses overlays.::